xrewdcbv.Png

 • Offering to assist in a Peer-to-Peer rapport can strengthen your own skill set.

-• If you mentor a student or a young professional, you may receive credit on your path to becoming a GISP or to maintain your GISP.
-See the GISCI website for details.
+• If you mentor a student or a young professional, you may receive credit toward renewing your GISP certification.
+See the GISCI web site for details.

-MAGIP members who would like to serve as a GIS mentor, follow these steps:
+MAGIP members who are willing to serve as a GIS mentor, follow these steps:

 1. Log in to the MAGIP site.